cscjjk/cscjjk.github.io/index.md

 *Comment: This paper is the full version of my CCCG11 paper.
 Among others, it presents an $O(n^2)$ time algorithm for finding Maximal Area Parallelogram.*

+## My funding
+  - Sun Yat-sen University’s "Hundred Talents Program" research funding.

+## Ongoing projects
+  1. I am looking for more applications of my technique for solving the polygon inclusion problems.
+  2. I am working with Prof Siu-Wing Cheng (HKUST) on *self-improving algorithms*.
+  3. I am revising some previous results given in conference papers (e.g. AAMAS'19, ISAAC'16).
+  4. I am attracted by some open problems in game theory and will study them recently.
+  I am particularly interested in cooperation and competition between multiple players.
+  5. I am working on geometric optimization problems.

 ## Selected Honors
     2002  Gold medal in China National Olympiad in Informatics